hyuunnn/Hyara/README.md

 - Press "Export Yara Rule" to finally create the yararule using variables stored in the privious step.
 - The comment option on the upper right side annotates the assemblies nicely.
 - There is also an option to create a hash of the rich header, imphash.
+- If you double-click the table, you can clear the rule.
 - The wildcard option works but further development is still on going.
 <img src="images/Hyara__1.png" width="100%">